2 arrested in gun death of 5-year-old boy in Wisconsin

 KENOSHA, Wis.
-(AP) — Police in Wisconsin say two men who dropped off a 5-year-old boy at a hospital with a fatal gunshot wound have been arrested.
+(AP) — Two family members who dropped a 5-year-old boy off at a Wisconsin hospital and left him there with what turned out to be a fatal gunshot wound were arrested Wednesday, police said.

 The child, Dakari Weldon, was shot Monday at a home in Kenosha and taken to Froedtert South Hospital.
 The child’s grandfather, Curtis Cannon, told WISN-TV that the men who left Dakari at the hospital were his adult sons.
 Cannon said one of the men accidentally shot the boy.